OGGM/oggm/docs/mpi.rst

 OGGM is designed to use the available resources as well as possible.
-For single nodes machines but with more than one processor (frequent case for personal comuters) OGGM ships with a multiprocessing approach which is fairly simple to use.
+For single nodes machines but with more than one processor (frequent case for personal computers) OGGM ships with a multiprocessing approach which is fairly simple to use.
 For cluster environments, use `MPI`_.